 Today we celebrate the Solemnity of the Ascension of our Lord.
+Those of us who are older remember when the Solemnity of the Ascension was always celebrated on what was called Ascension Thursday, 40 days after Easter.
+In those days, Ascension Thursday was a holyday of obligation.
 Today's readings suggest two principal themes: Jesus' return to his Father and the mission of the apostles.